monch1962/hello-world-secops/security-tool-images/README.md

 #### Run within CI/CD

+Assuming
-Assuming you want to check a Dockerfile in the current directory
+- you want to check a Dockerfile in the current directory,
+- your hadolint config file is at `./hadolint.yaml`,
+- you want the results of the hadolint scan to be saved at `./results/hadolint-results.json`

-`$ docker run --rm -i hadolint/hadolint < Dockerfile`
+`$ docker run --rm -i -v $(pwd)/.hadolint.yaml:/.config/hadolint.yaml hadolint/hadolint < Dockerfile | jq '.' > results/hadolint-results.json`

 ## DAST